maltaweel/eBayScraper/README.md

 4. Transfer the ner-model.ser.gz file from /NERProject/data/ to eBayScraper/src/nlp/ then run nameEntityRecog.py, with the scaped data files transfered to the data folder.

-5. If there are multiple runs, merge the outputs of the NER (taking the results from the output folder) and merge using /src/merger/mergeMutipleOutputs.py, which created namedEntityuTotal.csv in the output folder.
+5. If there are multiple runs, merge the outputs of the NER (taking the results from the output folder) and merge using /src/merger/mergeMutipleOutputs.py, which creates namedEntityuTotal.csv in the output folder.
+The multiple outputs should be put in totalData.

 <i>Make into Spatial Data</i>